 Clavulanate is a beta-lactamase blocker.
 It stops the enzymes that infectious bacteria produce to make themselves more resistant to antibiotics.

 Because it contains clavulanate, Augmentin can treat some strains of bacteria that may be resistant to traditional antibiotics.
-As a result, the drug may be more effective for a wider range of bacteria.
+This means it may be more effective for a wider range of bacteria.

-Doctors may prescribe Augmentin to treat the same infections as amoxicillin.
-They may also prescribe it to treat infections that could be more drug-resistant, including:
+Doctors prescribe Augmentin to treat the same infections as amoxicillin.
+They can also prescribe it for infections that could be more drug-resistant, including:

 - sinus infections